HsnAkk/UIB_Layout_Position_Exercise-1/Readme.md

 - Add a title to the document
 - Use External CSS to style the document
 - Please just code what you see, neither less nor more.
-- Try to use CSS position property with proper values in this exercise sections.
+- Try to use CSS position property with proper values in this exercise sections

 ## The desktop overview